kas-gui/kas/README.md

 Components
 ---------------

-A GUI system needs the following components:
+A GUI system needs at least the following components:

--   a windowing library
+-   a windowing library (e.g. winit or GDK)
--   a graphics drawing library (may or may not be part of above)
+-   a graphics drawing library (provided by the windowing library directly or via another abstraction, e.g. OpenGL)
--   widget dimensions and graphics *(the theme)*
+-   widget drawing (dimensions and graphics — the theme)
--   widget sizing and positioning code *(the layout system)*
+-   widget sizing and positioning code — the layout system
 -   event handling framework
--   GUI description *(the application)*
+-   GUI description — the application

-This library mostly concerns the "glue" necessary to tie all these components together and allow easy specification of the application.
+This library focuses on providing a clean API for the last item (the application) via an abstraction layer over widget drawing, positioning and event handling.
 Specifically, this library provides:

 -   a *toolkit API*, whose implementation provides the windowing API and widget dimensions and graphics, and optionally layout and/or event handling code
--   an optional layout system
+-   an optional widget layout system
 -   an optional event handling system
 -   an API and tools to help users build their application GUIs

-TODO: the layout system and event handling system design is still in flux;
-unknown whether above goals can be met.

-The toolkit may be implemented as a wrapper around another GUI toolkit (initially targetting GTK); later another implementation will be built with an API allowing theme implementation in yet another lib.
+This approach allows both the usage of a high-level GUI toolkit doing all the heavy lifting (the first toolkit being a wrapper around GTK) and implementation of a complete toolkit from scratch (in theory; this has yet to be done).

 This design should therefore eventually support building applications using native widget rendering on all major desktops from a single source, as well as